 Marketers understand that no two customers are alike, and treating them as such will lead to confusion or even abandonment of a company’s products and services.

 Further, companies have found ways to tailor their products and services for different segments, and each requires its mix of marketing tactics.

 Customer segmentation helps marketers group customers into categories based on coinciding criteria or characteristics.
 Such characteristics can be based on the customer’s identity (i.e., age, location) or past buying patterns.

-Data science interprets datasets of different customer segments, along with associated behaviors (i.e., clicks, email opens, purchases) in order to “train” an algorithm.
-Then, given data on new prospective customers having similar characteristics, the algorithm will go to work and apply a set of automated activities with the expectation that those new prospective customers will behave in a similar fashion.
+Data science interprets datasets of different customer segments, along with associated behaviors (i.e., clicks, email opens, purchases) to “train” an algorithm.
+Then, given data on new prospective customers having similar characteristics, the algorithm will go to work and apply a set of automated activities with the expectation that those new prospective customers will behave similarly.

 This process is repeated over and over again, with the algorithm getting trained more intuitively, enabling marketers to predict and realize more and more successful outcomes.

 As customers convert from prospects to leads, marketers also understand the need to limit the losses from potential fraud.
 This is especially true when such leads begin the onboarding process with a bank or lender online.
 Financial institutions can outsource their onboarding to Instnt, which uses advanced data science to ensure that the right customer is signing up while stopping fraud in its tracks.